 Index funds

-Index funds can be either mutual funds or include some exchange traded funds.
+Index funds can be either mutual funds or include some exchange-traded funds.
 In their mutual fund guise, they are collective investment vehicles in which the funds of investors are pooled to invest in all the companies that make up an index.

 These types of mutual funds were known as trackers but are more commonly referred to these days as index funds.
-They are not confined only to stock indices, but in this guide we are concentrating on stocks.
+They are not confined only to stock indices, but in this guide, we are concentrating on stocks.

-A mutual fund will track the stock index by either directly buying each company stock that comprises the index of, if the stock index contains an excessively large number of constituents such as the the US stocks small cap indices the Russell 2000 or Russell 3000, it may sample the index instead.
+A mutual fund will track the stock index by either directly buying each company stock that comprises the index of, if the stock index contains an excessively large number of constituents such as the US stocks small-cap indices the Russell 2000 or Russell 3000, it may sample the index instead.
 In such circumstances the mutual fund will buy a sample of the stocks that. have been proven historically to mirror the overall performance of the index.

 Index funds typically charge fees to investors in the region of 0.25% to 0.85%.
 That might not seem like much – and they are certainly a lot less than you would expect to pay for an actively managed mutual fund – but nevertheless they can eat into returns because of the effect of compounding.
-US investment group Vanguard has made a name for its elf as a pioneer of index funds and provides some of the cheapest and most popular products in the index funds area.
+US investment group Vanguard has made a name for its self as a pioneer of index funds and provides some of the cheapest and most popular products in the index funds area.

-Index funds of the mutual funds sort, issue new units when investors buy into a fund.
+Index funds of the mutual funds’ sort, issue new units when investors buy into a fund.
 They do not trade on the stock market in the same way that you would buy shares.
-Instead they are priced just once a day.
+Instead, they are priced just once a day.
 When you want to exit a mutual fund investment you will need to redeem your units, which means the fund manager destroys your units and returns cash to the investor to the value of the units owned.

 Exchange traded funds

-Exchange traded funds are similar to mutual fund trackers in that they track the price of an underlying asset or basket of assets, often represented in an index, but unlike mutual fund index trackers, an ETF trades on the stock market like normal shares – so they have a share price that moves constantly in real time in relation to supply and demand for the stock from buyers and sellers.
+Exchange traded funds are similar to mutual fund trackers in that they track the price of an underlying asset or basket of assets, often represented in an index, but unlike mutual fund index trackers, an ETF trades on the stock market like normal shares – so they have a share price that moves constantly in real-time in relation to supply and demand the stock from buyers and sellers.

-ETFs have grown enormously in popularity with retail investors because they are a cheap and flexible way to access stock indices in addition to a vast array of other asset classes and previously hard to access niches of the financial universe.
+ETFs have grown enormously in popularity with retail investors because they are a cheap and flexible way to access stock indices in addition to a vast array of other asset classes and previously hard-to-access niches of the financial universe.

 ETFs are even cheaper than index funds, with fees are in the range of around 3% to 4.5%.